articulate/Analytics.NET/README.md

 - Update the version in `Analytics.nuspec`
 - Build the project in the Release configuration.
 - Run `nuget pack Analytics.nuspec`
-- Deploy the resulting `.nupkg` file to Artifactory.
+- Deploy the resulting `.nupkg` file to GitHub packages.

 ## License